vsimplify/gem-CLI/docs/cmmi-artifacts/User-Guide_TheDynamicCMMI-AgileWorkflow.md

 Every time you use a `change.toml` command, a record is added to this central log.
 This creates a complete, auditable history of every modification made to the project, ensuring that the context is never lost, even when steps are re-run.
 Additionally, all artifacts created in the `docs/cmmi-artifacts` folder must now include a unique ID, relevant tags, and the associated Capability name (serving as the component identifier).

+### Comprehensive Logging (`discussion_log.md`)

+To ensure complete traceability and auditability, all outcomes from `/discuss` commands are now logged in `discussion_log.md`.
+Furthermore, every prompt provided by invoking any command is also recorded.
+This provides a detailed history of interactions and decisions.

+### Explaining Concepts with Visuals

+To enhance clarity and understanding, this framework encourages the use of Markdown with Mermaid diagrams (e.g., sequence diagrams, flowcharts, Gantt charts, topology diagrams) to explain concepts, workflows, and system architectures.
+This visual approach aids in better communication and comprehension of complex ideas.

 ## Workflow in Action: An Activity Plan

 This section outlines the typical flow of activities when running a project using this framework.